afknapping/github-from-scratch/_posts/2013-10-26-learning-to-swim.md

 ---
 layout: post
-title:  "Interlude: learning how to swim: HTML"
+title:  "Learning how to swim: HTML"
 chapter: "one"
 ---